On a construction zone, ladder safety is a topic of great importance. This

 Construction workers, as well as employers, should be well aware of the

 guidelines for using ladders on a worksite.
-Following are some of the
+Some of the primary requirements

 - Ladders must be able to support loads without failure